Maximinodotpy/articles/051 - My thoughts on American Prometheus/_blog/article.md

 ---
-name:
+name: My thoughts on oppenheimer
-slug:
+slug: my-thoughts-on-oppenheimer
 tags:
+  - Movie
-category:
+category: General
 status: draft
-description:
+description: A long article where I compile my thought and conclusions drawn from the move Oppenheimer and the book American Prometheus
 ---
 The movie Oppenheimer by Christopher Nolan had a profound effect on me and in the last half year I though a lot about it and I even read the "American Prometheus" the Book the movie is based on.
 While reading the book and rewatching the movie several times I wrote down many things that stood out to me, that I found interesting and other things.